-Joe Noonan suggested to our pastor that a group of laymen be formed to write devotions to publish for our members to use during the Season of Advent.
-Our pastor responded with, “That is a good idea, why don’t you start such a group?”
-Thus the Devotion Writers Group started.
-Our first Advent devotion booklet was published in 1995.
+Joe Noonan suggested to the pastor of Shepherd of the Hills Lutheran Church in San Antonio that a group of laymen be formed to write devotions to publish for members to use during the Season of Advent.
+He responded, “That is a good idea, why don’t you start such a group?”
+Thus, the Devotion Writers Group started.
+The first Advent devotion booklet was published in 1995.
 It barely made it to press in time for Advent.
 It contained some wonderful devotions, and some that were not so wonderful.
-As each year has passed, we have learned.
-We have not necessarily improved, but we have learned.
-We have obtained new writers, and we have lost other writers.
-We have found that some writers can be counted on to write one or two devotions each year.
-We have other writers who will write 10 or more.
-We have writers with ties to SHLC who live in Corpus Christi, the Houston suburbs, and even in both Dakotas.
+As each year passed, the group learned.
+The devotions had not necessarily improved, but the writers had learned.
+New writers joined the group.
+Other writers were lost.
+Some writers could be counted on to write one or two devotions each year.
+Other writers would write 10 or more.
+Some writers were members of SHLC.
+Others had ties to SHLC but lived in Corpus Christi, the Houston suburbs, and even in both Dakotas.

-We then started publishing Lenten devotion booklets.
-Then we started translating them in to Spanish.
-Each writer has an individual style.
-In the editing process we try to not lose that style, as we edit them for length and clarity.
-We try to keep the devotions to one-half of a legal sheet of paper, but sometimes they are too good to consider shortening.
+Lenten devotion booklets were developed and published.
+Then the booklets were translated into Spanish.
+Each writer had an individual style.
+In the editing process an attempt was made to not lose that style, as the devotion was edited for length and clarity.
+An attempt was made to keep the devotions to one-half of a legal sheet of paper, but sometimes they were too good to consider shortening.

-As time permits, PDF files of devotions will be added to this website.
-Download the English Version of the 2011 Advent-Epiphany Devotion booklet.
+If time permits, PDF files of devotions will be added to this website.
+Here is an example of one of the devotions that was published.

 I WANT TO HUG A HOBO